4Nuster/4Nuster/README.md

-### whomst'd've'ly'yaint'nt'ed'ies's'y'es theｆｕｃｃ calls bone hurting juice "cereal sauce"
+### whomst'd've'ly'yaint'nt'ed'ies's'y'es the くそ calls bone hurting juice "cereal sauce"

 <!--
 **4Nuster/4Nuster** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.